 So how do you spot the signs of marijuana abuse in time to stop it from progressing to marijuana addiction?

-Derived from the Cannabis plant, marijuana is a psychoactive drug that can be smoked, vaporized, and ingested in the form of edibles.
+Marijuana, derived from the cannabis plant, is a psychoactive drug that can be smoked, vaporized, and ingested in the form of edibles.
 The active ingredient in marijuana that causes its mental and physical effects is called tetrahydrocannabinol (THC).

 Whether it is smoked or eaten, marijuana works by having THC enter the brain and bind to what is known as the brain’s cannabinoid receptors.
-Cannabinoids are neurotransmitters that are actually produced naturally by the brain and are responsible for many key functions in the brain and body, including cognition, movement, emotion, and sensory perception.
+Cannabinoids are neurotransmitters that are produced naturally by the brain.
+They are responsible for many key functions in the brain and body, including cognition, movement, emotion, and sensory perception.

 The chemical composition of THC is extremely similar to a cannabinoid neurotransmitter called anandamide, which is used to activate the cannabinoid receptors, letting the brain know that it needs to produce more cannabinoids.
-So THC mimics anandamide, activating the receptors and stimulating them into overproduction, flooding the brain with cannabinoids, where they disrupt processes all over the brain, including:
+So THC mimics anandamide, activating the receptors and stimulating them into overproduction, flooding the brain with cannabinoids.
+The THC then disrupts processes all over the brain, including:

-When someone stops using marijuana after a long period of heavy abuse, they will often experience withdrawal symptoms such as irritability, insomnia, restlessness, boredom or feelings of listlessness, and marijuana cravings.
+When someone stops using marijuana after a long period of heavy abuse, they will often experience withdrawal symptoms such as irritability or moodiness, insomnia, restlessness or anxiety, boredom or feelings of listlessness, marijuana cravings, or not feeling hungry.

 It is important to note the distinction between marijuana abuse and marijuana addiction.
 Recreational marijuana users are more likely to still maintain some level of control over how much and often they use.
 However, abuse can easily and quickly progress to addiction, at which point the pull of marijuana will be too strong for them to stop using or even moderate their usage.